 Here's a day-by-day itinerary of the trip

-Arrive in Amsterdam Monday morning and grab a taxi (they are plentiful at the airport) to the centrally located and gorgeously decorated Hotel Estheréa, situated right on one of the main canals which make this city so iconic.
+Arrive in Amsterdam Monday morning and grab a taxi (they are plentiful at the airport) to the centrally located and gorgeously decorated Hotel Estheréa, situated right on one of the main canals that make this city so iconic.
 Take time to rest and relax.

 We’ll meet up in the lobby at 1:30 pm for an Amsterdam Historical canal tour by private boat with a glass of bubbly in hand.

-Tonight, we’ll savor typical Dutch cheese and sausages washed down by a local beer or two at one of the historic, traditional brown bars like the The Pantry.
+Tonight, we’ll savor typical Dutch cheese and sausages washed down by a local beer or two at one of the historic, traditional brown bars like The Pantry.

 Anne Frank House

 After breakfast at the hotel, we’ll walk to the world’s only floating flower market, the Bloom Market.
-Founded in 1862, it is on the Singel canal between Muntplein and Koningsplein in Amsterdam’s southern canal belt.
+Founded in 1862, it is on the Singel Canal between Muntplein and Koningsplein in Amsterdam’s southern canal belt.
 It has 15 souvenir and gift shops.
 Only a few still sell fresh flowers.

-After a little rest back at our hotel, we’ll take a 20 minute cab drive into the suburbs for a unique dining experience – a vegetable forward meal enjoyed with with natural wines inside a greenhouse.
-This team takes farm to table dining to the next level.
+After a little rest back at our hotel, we’ll take a 20-minute cab drive into the suburbs for a unique dining experience – a vegetable-forward meal enjoyed with with natural wines inside a greenhouse.
+This team takes farm-to-table dining to the next level.